- About us

 Taking a broader definition allows us to capture the bigger issues associated with the development and perpetuation of eating issues/disorders.

-The clinic is supervised by Senior Psychologist Ms. Amanda Kenyon who holds extensive experience in working with children and young people with eating issues/ disorders delivering individual, group and family based therapies.
-Given the significant impacts eating disorders have on the physical body, we may also work closely with General Practioners and hospitals.
+The clinic is supervised by Senior Registered Psychologist Ms. Amanda Kenyon who holds extensive experience in working with children and young people with eating issues/ disorders delivering individual, group and family based therapies.
+Given the significant impacts eating disorders have on the physical body, the clinic usually works mainly with mild-moderate cases and would refer out to other suitable services whilst working closely with General Practitioners and hospitals.

 The following lists some of the early warning signs of disordered eating: